dcodewizard/authentication-client/README.md

 ### Installation

 - Clone the repository with git clone (https://github.com/yourusername/user-authentication-module.git).
-- Navigate to the rpoject directory.
+- Navigate to the project directory.
-- Install all the depencies with npm install.
+- Install all the dependencies with npm install.
 - Start server with npm start.

 ## Signup